What Is Bond Finance in an Offer to Purchase?

 Because bond finance is conditional, precision carries consequence.
 An amount that doesn't align with lending reality, a deadline that is too loose, or wording that lacks definition can unsettle the agreement later, even where both parties entered into it honestly.

 In property, funding is never implied.
 It is either secured or it is not.
-Understanding the full bond finance section of the offer to purchase ensures you enter with clarity.
+Understanding the full bond finance section of the offer to purchase lets you enter the agreement with certainty.

 Bond finance is the point at which that distinction is decided.